aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmlsaveoptions/_index.md

 ### exportNamedRangeAnchors {#exportNamedRangeAnchors--}

-Indicates whether to export anchor elements  generated for named ranges when saving to HTML.
+Indicates whether to export anchor elements for named ranges when saving as HTML.
 Default value is true.

 ```javascript
 exportNamedRangeAnchors : boolean;